Machine learning increasing the success rates of hiring decision.

-- The repetitive task of profiling, resume screening and shortlisting is handled with ease by machine learning algorithms.
+The repetitive task of profiling, Automated Resume Screening, and shortlisting is handled with ease by machine learning algorithms.
 They also eliminate unfair bias which might crop up during a human intervention.

-- The data collated during the automated interview process during initial candidate screening is used to analyze through machine learning algorithms in order to rank the candidates and find the best fit for the job.
-There are also lots of machine learning software in the technical market which gauges the applicant’s voice intonations and vocabulary and compare it with an organization best performing hire to allow the recruiters to make an informed decision.
+The data collated during the automated interview process during initial candidate screening is used to analyze through machine learning algorithms in order to rank the candidates and find the best fit for the job.
+There are also lots of machine learning software in the technical market that gauges the applicant’s voice intonations and vocabulary and compares it with an organization best performing hire to allow the recruiters to make an informed decision.

-- Marketplace recruiting solutions, powered by machine learning tools which use natural language processing, semantic analysis to understand the unstructured text of the jobs description.
-This data is then used by their associated performance based machine learning algorithms to find the recruiters with the history of providing the best pool of candidates.
+Marketplace recruiting solutions, powered by machine learning tools that use natural language processing, semantic analysis to understand the unstructured text of the job description.
+This data is then used by their associated performance-based machine learning algorithms to find the recruiters with a history of providing the best pool of candidates.
 This not only enables the employer to work with many specialist recruiters simultaneously but also improves their time to fill significantly while reducing costs.

-- Machine learning powered analytical software enables the organization to design relevant and structured job ads based on the patterns evolved from the previous job ads, making sure it yields more competent hires.
+Machine learning-powered analytical software enables the organization to design relevant and structured job ads based on the patterns that evolved from the previous job ads, making sure it yields more competent hires.
 The data ascertained through machine learning assist the organization to decide whether it’s fruitful to post ads on social media or on a certain job portal site for a far-reaching effect.